 What is a cataract?

 Cataracts are a common eye condition.
 As you get older the lens inside your eye gradually changes and becomes less transparent and this affects your ability to see.

 When the lens becomes cloudy, light struggles to pass directly through it and you may notice problems with your vision.
-A cataract is not a growth or a film growing over your eye; it is simply your lens becoming misty.
+A cataract is not a growth or a film growing over your eye; it is simply your lens becoming cloudy.

 What are the symptoms of cataracts?

-There are a number of symptoms including:
+There are a number of symptoms and signs of cataracts, including:

 - Cloudy vision

 - Blurred vision

 - Difficulty in seeing phone or text on television